Knowledge Migrants

 International Students

-International students with a residence permit for study are not permitted to work without a specially issued work permit in the Netherlands during their stay (unless they are an EU citizen).
+International students with a residence permit for study are not permitted to work in the Netherlands without a specially issued work permit, unless they are EU citizens.

-International Students are by law permitted to work for a maximum of 16 hours per week, and full-time during vacations.
-You can find more about Part Time Work in the Netherlands in this Factsheet provided by StudyInHolland.
+By law, international students are permitted to work a maximum of 16 hours per week during the study period and full-time during vacations.
+More information about part-time work in the Netherlands can be found in this Factsheet provided by StudyInHolland.

-Internships and industrial placements will only be arranged for students if they are included in the programme being followed, however these can be full time, and there is no limit to what a student may earn.
+Internships and industrial placements will only be arranged for students if they are included in the program they are following.
+However, these can be full-time, and there is no limit to what a student may earn.

-Students can expect to earn between 6 and 10 euro per hour for part time work they find themselves.
+Students can generally expect to earn between 10 and 15 euros per hour for part-time work they find on their own.